 Retailer Assigned PLUs

-The International Federation for Produce Standards (IFPS) has launched a user-friendly app to help users across the supply chain source price look-up codes (PLUs).
+The IFPS has launched a user-friendly app, FreshPLU, to help users across the supply chain source PLUs.

 There are now more than 1,400 PLUs in use around the globe.
 The voluntary PLU system has been utilized by the fresh produce industry since 1990 for pricing, inventory control and sales data.